saracoth/newdark-mods/doc/Mod-Radar.md

 See [installation instructions](Installation%20and%20Removal.md) for details.

 It would be easiest to extract the all-in-one file to a folder somewhere, then delete any unwanted DML files from the dbmods folder.
 Any DML file named "just4fun_radar_0X" should be kept, and any DML files named "just4fun_radar_1X" or "just4fun_radar_2X" can be deleted if you don't want them.
+For example, delete the creature and book DML files to avoid highlighting those things.

+Assuming you have a `Mods\Just4Fun` folder per the general manual installation instructions, move any surviving DML files to the `Mods\Just4Fun\dbmods` folder, all the NUT files to `Mods\Just4Fun\sq_scripts`, and the j4fRes.crf file to the `Mods\Just4Fun` folder itself.

 ## System Shock 2 Details